-Tournaments are strongly encouraged to implement ITF UNO for accreditation purposes at all ITF tournaments.
+Tournaments should use ITF UNO for accreditation purposes.
 ITF UNO helps provide:

 - Security: Enhanced security at the tournaments, complete access control. - Integrity: All requests are automatically checked against ITIA Non-Credential List - Efficiency: All players in the Main and Q draw will have their accreditation requests automatically created and approved reducing administration